arbor-sim/arbor/doc/tutorial/connectivity.rst

 Declarative Connectivity in Arbor
 =================================

+.. admonition:: Concepts and Requirements

+    We will assume that you have read the basic recipe and network tutorials.

+    In addition to Arbor and its requirements ``matplotlib`` and ``networkx`` need to be installed.

 In this tutorial, we are going to demonstrate how to leverage Arbor's declarative connection description facilities to generate a few common network types.

-.. admonition:: Concepts and Requirements

-    We will assume that you have read the basic network tutorials.

-    In addition to Arbor and its requirements `matplotlib`` and ``networkx`` need to be installed.
+We will gradually build up complexity and generally show the full recipe first before discussing some of the relevant parts.

 Prelude: Unconnected Cells